-Global warming has been one of the utmost concerned issues in recent years, which might induce extreme weather conditions such as storms, flooding and earthquakes, etc.
+Global warming has been one of the utmost concerned issues in recent years, which might induce extreme weather conditions such as extreme heavy rainfalls, flooding and typhoons etc.

 During the Reporting Period, we have not been seriously affected by the extreme weather conditions as we have adopted various emergency plans to prevent the disruption of our operation such as working arrangement in black rainstorm warning and/or typhoon signal 8 situation.